Marycrest

 • Youth: the participants in the conference must be entering 9th, 10th, 11th, or 12th grades in the fall of 2025 or be a 2025 high school graduate.
 (Exceptions can be made for incoming 8th graders who are mature or who are siblings of high school participants.)

-• Completed Registration Form plus $25 deposit per participant reserves your spots.
+• Submitted Registration Form reserves your spot.

 Because of space constraints at Marycrest, the number of youth participants cannot exceed ninety.
 We will therefore accept registrations on a “first come, first served” basis.